WoyramA/Bikesharing/README.md

 ---
 ### Citibike Heatmap of Number of Bikestrips by gender for Weekdays by hour
 Mondays, Tuesdays and Thursdays happen to be the bussiest days and there is a rush for bikes between at 8am in the morning and between 5pm and 7pm in the evenings.
-There are fewer biketrips over the weekends.
+There are fewer biketrips from fridays and over the weekends.
 Male riders dominate the biking space.

 ![Trips by Gender (Weekday per Hour)](https://user-images.githubusercontent.com/114967995/227689575-857e9584-1a72-48d0-aaca-06aecaa9ee07.png) https://public.tableau.com/views/ChallengeCitiBikeTripsbyGenderWeekdayperHour/TripsbyGenderWeekdayperHour?:language=en-US&:display_count=n&:origin=viz_share_link